 c.
 CUCUMBER BEETLES

-Set insect traps for them or apply a pyrethrins mix to the soil.
+CONTROL: Set insect traps for them or apply a pyrethrins mix to the soil.
 Alternatively, use black plastic instead of mulch to protect the plants and keep the pests away.

 Other pest include snails, slugs etc